jchapuis/akka-persistent-entity/README.md

  5. The event is picked up and `initialEventApplier` initialises entity state with it.
  6. The entity is now ready to receive subsequent commands, which will be processed with `commandProcessor` and whose events will be handled using `eventApplier`.

 Note that command processing and event application proceeds strictly sequentially: the actor processes the command, stores the events, replies to the sender, applies the event leading to new state, then processes the next command and so on.
 This makes for comprehensible state machine descriptions.
-Rather than with complicated program flow, asynchronicity is harnessed by the inherent distributive nature of domain entities.
+Rather than leading to a complicated program flow, asynchronicity is harnessed by the inherent distributive nature of domain entities.

 This concludes our implementation tour.
 Journal and event adapter configuration aside, we now have a fully functional repository for rides!